devopsacademyau/academy/classes/04class/exercises/c04-iac04/gepifanio/README.md

 ## Questions:
 - What is the benefit of having the Terraform code for the resources within the module you've created?

+It allows you to reuse the code created for the module cross projects, so basically makes easier to create the resource, and can easily be reusable.

 <!-- Don't change anything below this point-->
 <!-- Before commiting, remove both commented lines-->